sneidig/RPi-HC-SR05-sensor-poc/README.md

 Resistors
 Jumper wires

-Thank you to PASCAL PDX for encouraging me to complete this tutorial as part of the series of Hacker Symposium workshops. https://www.pascalpdx.org/
+Thank you to PASCAL PDX for encouraging me to complete this tutorial as part of the Hacker Symposium workshop series. https://www.pascalpdx.org/

 ![Raspberry Pi Zero W and HC-SR04 Ultrasonic Range Sensor](https://piprojects.s3-us-west-2.amazonaws.com/pi-with-HC-SR04-sensor.jpg)